Chart Color Schemes

 Parkwood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 31 projects likely to impact the area, significantly influencing its performance.
-Key projects include Griffith University Gold Coast Campus Expansion, New Coomera Hospital, Coomera Connector Stage 1 - Central Section, and Urbana (Coomera Urban Village) Stage 3.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 31 projects that are likely to impact the area.
+Notable among these are the Griffith University Gold Coast Campus Expansion, New Coomera Hospital, Coomera Connector Stage 1 - Central Section, and Urbana (Coomera Urban Village) Stage 3.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.